revanth83/revanth83.github.io/_posts/2025-12-8-causal_graphs_full_tutorial_networkx.md

   - How **backdoor paths** create confounding and how to fix it with adjustment.
   - How **selection bias** arises by conditioning on colliders (like survey responders), even in randomized experiments.

-You can now safely reuse this notebook in your blog and adapt the stories to marketing, credit cards, telecom, etc.

 ```python